by Tom Russell January 13, 2026

 Once some of the CBD reaches your bloodstream, it must then pass through your liver where it is again subjected to powerful enzymes that are present to break down toxins in your blood.
 By the time the CBD is ready to be transported around your body, it’s likely that only 4% to 20% will remain.
 However, it’s not always as straightforward because CBD oils can also be swallowed and some capsules can be broken open to let the oil absorb under your tongue.

-This head to head isn’t simple, but when it comes to bioavailability CBD oil is the clear winner.
+This head-to-head isn’t simple, but when it comes to bioavailability, CBD oil is the clear winner unless CBD capsules are taken with a higher-fat meal or are broken in the mouth before swallowing.

 Once the CBD is in your bloodstream, you may start noticing some effects.
 How long CBD takes to reach your blood and how long you feel the effects for can vary dramatically based on your body composition and internal chemistry.
 However, CBD oil held under your tongue will take effect in 15 to 20 minutes and it could last anywhere from 1 to 10 hours depending on the concentration.